nanoc/nanoc.app/content/install.md

 <kbd>ruby 2.1.0p0 (2013-12-25 revision 44422) [x86_64-darwin13.0]</kbd>
 <span class="prompt">%</span> </pre>

 To install Ruby, you have a few different options.
 You can use your operating system’s package manager, e.g. <kbd>sudo apt-get install ruby1.9.1</kbd> on Debian and Ubuntu, or <kbd>sudo pacman -S ruby</kbd> on Arch Linux.
 On Windows, you can use [RubyInstaller](http://rubyinstaller.org/).
-For OS X, [Homebrew](http://brew.sh/) is a reliable package manager - you'll need to install the OS X Developer Tools too.
+For OS X, we recommend using [Homebrew](http://brew.sh/)—a <kbd>brew install ruby</kbd> will install the latest Ruby version.
 On other Unix-like operating systems, [chruby](https://github.com/postmodern/chruby), [rbenv](http://rbenv.org/) or [rvm](http://rvm.io/) are a good choice.
 Alternatively, you can [download the Ruby source code](https://www.ruby-lang.org/en/downloads/) and compile it yourself.

 Installing RubyGems
 -------------------